kauppim/MyCSharpDemo/README.md

 Includes a class library to convert between Arabic and Roman numerals.

+## How to run

+TODO: Add instructions how to use the program.

 ## Class RomanNumerals

 Transforms Arabic numbers to their Roman equivalents, and vice versa.
 Smallest allowed value is 1, and biggest allowed value is 3.999.999.999.